 Pick’Em Up™ hex drivers are used for placement and torquing of restorative components, such as healing caps, abutments and screws.
 Pick’Em Up ™ hex drivers have tapered hexagonal head that will engage tightly with the universal internal hexagon in the restorative component that is being placed.
 Pick’Em Up™ hex drivers can be used to drive restorative components to 25 N-Cm and will fit in all restorative components.
 They come in short, medium, and long iterations.
 The material constituent of the Pick’Em Up™ hex drivers is Customs 455 Stainless Steel.

 The Implanova® Ratchet Adapter feature an internal incline that locks the latch type tool so it does not fall out during the procedure *

 The Implanova® Ratchet Adapter also features an internal hexagon sleeve that allows for higher torque application when used with the tool having a corresponding external hexagon.
 The Torque Ratchet and the Ratchet Adapters are both manufactured using high strength stainless steel.

-*A plastic instrument or any other thin flat instrument can be used to push out the locked in latch tool from the Ratchet Adapter.
+*A plastic instrument or any other thin flat instrument can be used to push out the locked-in latch tool from the Ratchet Adapter.

-Torque ratchets and ratchet adapters are used for manual torqueing and placement of any component in the Implanova® system.
+Torque wrench and ratchet adapters are used for manual torquing and placement of any component in the Implanova® system.
 The torque ratchet allows for up to 70 N-Cm of torque.
 The torque ratchet can be used in conjunction with the ratchet adapter, which allows for an ISO latch type tool to be used with a torque wrench.
 The ratchet adapter features an internal hexagonal sleeve that allows for higher torque application when used with a corresponding tool for implant placement.
 The material constituent of the torque ratchets and ratchet adapters is 420 Stainless Steel.